A six-functor formalism for quasi-coherent sheaves and stratifications on rigid-analytic varieties: Introduction

+Here $\tilde{\pi}_1, \tilde{\pi}_2: (X \subseteq X \times X)^\dagger \to X$ are the two projections.
 Moreover, under suitable hypotheses, we can chase the explicit equivalence of categories implicit in the Barr--Beck--Lurie theorem to give formulas for the six operations in Theorem \ref{thm:formulasforsix}.
 For some reason, it turns out to be convenient to use \emph{both} the descriptions to give these formulas, in terms of jets \emph{and} differential operators.

-In the technical \S\ref{subsec:WhenisUNIVSHRIEKDESCENT?}, we give a partial answer to the question of when the morphism $p: X \to X_{dR}$ is of (universal) $!$-descent.
-From the previous discussion, this is clearly important for knowing when $\operatorname{Crys}(X)$ is related to $\mathcal{D}^\infty_X$-modules.
-We prove that $p$ is of universal $!$-descent whenever $X$ is a smooth classical affinoid with free tangent bundle.
-Without saying too much, the key inputs are (a): a kind of uniformization result relating the germ of the diagonal to the germ of the zero-section inside the tangent bundle and (b): the existence, due to (a), of a dual to the Spencer resolution, which gives a bounded resolution of the unit object as a $\mathcal{J}^\infty_X$-comodule.
+\emph{In Theorem \ref{thm:StratMonadicity}}, we give a partial answer to the question of when the morphism $p: X \to X_{\mathrm{str}}$ is of (universal) $!$-descent.
+From the previous discussion, this is clearly important for knowing when $\operatorname{Strat}(X)$ is related to $\mathcal{D}^\infty_X$-modules.
+We prove that $p$ is of universal $!$-descent whenever $X$ is a classical affinoid equipped with an \'etale morphism $X \to \mathbf{D}^r_K$.

-In \S\ref{subsec:AWrelation}, we compute the action of the monad $\mathcal{D}^\infty_X$ on the unit object $1_X \in \operatorname{QCoh}(X)$ when $X$ is a smooth classical affinoid with free tangent bundle and show that it agrees with the infinite-order differential operators introduced by Ardakov-Wadsley \cite{Dcap1}.
-For now, we hope this is enough evidence that ``we got the right answer" in the end.
-I apologise to the reader who was expecting some kind of relation to coadmissible $\wideparen{\mathcal{D}}$-modules, or the $\mathcal{C}$-complexes as introduced by Bode in \cite[\S 6]{bode_six_2021}.
-After substantial efforts (which I haven't written here), I believe that establishing such an explicit relation is quite difficult.
+\emph{In \S\ref{subsec:AWrelation}}, we compute the action of the monad $\mathcal{D}^\infty_X$ on the unit object $1_X \in \operatorname{QCoh}(X)$ when $X$ is a classical affinoid equipped with an \'etale morphism $X \to \mathbf{D}^r_K$.
+We show that it agrees with the infinite-order differential operators introduced by Ardakov-Wadsley \cite{Dcap1}.
+In our follow-up work \cite{soor_relation_2025} we show that the category of $\mathcal{C}$-complexes introduced by Bode in \cite[\S 6]{bode_six_2021}, embeds fully-faithfully in $\operatorname{Strat}(X)$, for any smooth classical rigid variety $X$.

 \paragraph{Acknowledgements.} Firstly, I'd like to thank my supervisor Konstantin Ardakov for his continued interest and support for this project.
-I would like to thank Andreas Bode, Lukas Brantner, Jack Kelly, Ken Lee, and Finn Wiersig for their interest and many helpful discussions, meetings and email exchanges and conversations related to this work.
-I would also like to thank Guillermo Cortiñas, Kobi Kremnizer, and Devarshi Mukherjee an for their interest in this work.
+I would like to thank Andreas Bode, Lukas Brantner, Jack Kelly, Ken Lee, James Taylor, and Finn Wiersig for their interest and many helpful discussions, meetings and email exchanges and conversations related to this work.
+I would also like to thank Guillermo Cortiñas, Kobi Kremnizer, and Devarshi Mukherjee for their interest in this work.